Week 9: Preparation#

 print(content)

-Let’s take a better look at elements of content.
-The code snippets that we write below should be added to the code you have already written.
+.
+The code snippets below should be added to the code that you already have.

 for i in range(len(content)):